Daemon and Agents¶

 coordd¶

-Its job is latency: when a producer moves work into another role's queue, the
+Its job is turn delivery: when a producer moves work into another role's queue,

 On Linux, coordd arms an inotify watcher.
 New inbox files under

-the owning role's event-wake path.
-The wake mechanism is selected from
+the owning role's event path.
+For non-driven roles, the wake mechanism is

 codexandcursor:coorddfinds the role's deepest sleeping descendant and sendsSIGINT.
 That interrupts the long sleep wrapper so the next tick starts immediately.claude:coorddsends the configuredtmux send-keystext plus Enter to the role's tmux pane.
 The default text is defined inevent_wake.tmux_send_keys.keys.